-The company is working with Merce Cunningham Trust on performing early Merce Cunningham works, including ‘Night Wandering’ (1958) and ‘Totem Ancestor’ (1948).
-Scott has commissioned works from John Jasperse, Sarah Rudner, Thomas Lehmen, Chris Yon, Sean Curran and Adrienne Truscott.
-He has brought Meredith Monk, Deborah Hay and members of The Forsythe Company: Jone San Martin, Josh Johnson and Fabrice Mazliahto teach and perform.
-In 2017, the company will bring Croatian choreographer Bruno Isakovic to teach and perform in Ireland.
-Scott is one of the subjects of 52Portraits by Jonathan Burrows, Matteo Fargion and Hugo Glendinning, produced for Sadler’s Wells, London.
+IMDT works with Merce Cunningham Trust on performing early Merce Cunningham works, including ‘Night Wandering’ (1958) and ‘Totem Ancestor’ (1948) and Solo from Second Hand (1970).
+Scott has commissioned works from John Jasperse, Sarah Rudner, Thomas Lehmen, Chris Yon, Sean Curran, Adrienne Truscott and John Wisman.
+He has brought Meredith Monk, Deborah Hay, Emily Johnson, Ty Boomershine and members of The Forsythe Company - Jone San Martin, Josh Johnson, Fabrice Mazliah and Christopher Roman - to Ireland to teach and perform.
+Scott is one of the subjects of '52 Portraits' by Jonathan Burrows, Matteo Fargion and Hugo Glendinning, produced for Sadler’s Wells, London.

-"Ireland's dance landscape has been given a splash of clour by iconoclast John Scott, spearheading Irish Modern Dance Theatre, a group which has already become something of a national institution...Scott also addresses the details of aesthetic, social and spatial hierarchy...words and gestures somewhere between Beckett, Chaplin and Monty Python" - Thomas Hahn/tanz
+"Ireland's dance landscape has been given a splash of colour by iconoclast John Scott, spearheading Irish Modern Dance Theatre, a group which has already become something of a national institution....Scott also addresses the details of aesthetic, social and spatial hierarchy...words and gestures somewhere between Beckett, Chaplin, and Monty Python" - Thomas Hahn/Tanz Magazine, Germany (2007)